lowRISC/opentitan/doc/getting_started/setup_verilator.md

 Fetch, build and install Verilator itself (this should be done outside the `$REPO_TOP` directory).
 Note that Verilator 4.210 will not build with GCC 12.0 or later, so it will need to be built with an older toolchain.
 The example below assumes gcc-11 and g++-11 are installed on the system.

-The `make` step can take several minutes.
-The final installation step requires write privileges to '/tools' so you may need to use 'sudo.'

 ```console
 export VERILATOR_VERSION={{< tool_version "verilator" >}}